 The Minnesota Quality Incentive Payment System (QIPS) is a statewide pay-for-performance system for physician clinics and hospitals.
 It is built on the measures of the Statewide Quality Reporting and Measurement System (Quality Reporting System), Minnesota's standardized set of quality measures for health care providers.
 The Minnesota Department of Health (MDH) updates QIPS on a yearly basis.
-This is the fifth update of the system, which was established by Minnesota's 2008 health care reform law.
+This is the sixth update of the system, which was established by Minnesota's 2008 health care reform law.

-The three clinic measures included in the system are Optimal Diabetes Care, Optimal Vascular Care and Depression Remission at Six Months.
-The ten hospital measures relate to patient satisfaction.
+The system rewards providers for two types of accomplishment: (1) achieving absolute performance benchmarks or (2) improvements in performance over time.
+The three physician clinic measures included in the system are Optimal Diabetes Care, Optimal Vascular Care, and Depression Remission at Six Months.
+The 10 hospital measures relate to patient satisfaction.

 Since 2010, Minnesota Management and Budget (MMB) and the Department of Human Services (DHS) have used the system to make incentive payments to clinics based on their performance on available quality of care measures.
-Private payers are also encouraged to use the system, but the extent to which the system is used by private payers is at this point unknown.

-The system rewards providers for two types of accomplishment: (1) achieving absolute performance benchmarks or (2) improvements in performance over time.
-In 2014, MMB and DHS paid nearly \$500,000 in incentive payments to providers in 259 clinics that achieved benchmarks or significantly improved care for diabetes, vascular disease, and depression.
+In 2015, MMB and DHS paid nearly \$1.3 million in incentive payments to providers in 241 clinics that achieved benchmarks or significantly improved care for diabetes, vascular disease, and depression.
 MMB and DHS currently are not providing incentive payments based on the hospital measures.